chanzuckerberg/single-cell-curation/schema/2.0.0/corpora_schema.md

 </tbody></table>
 <br>

-When a dataset is uploaded, the cellxgene Data Portal MUST automatically add the matching human-readable name for the corresponding gene identifier to the `var` dataframe.
-Curators MUST NOT annotate the following column:
+When a dataset is uploaded, the cellxgene Data Portal MUST infer the organism reference for the corresponding identifier.
+The Data Portal MUST automatically add both the matching human-readable name and the organism NCBITaxon term to the `var` dataframe.
+Curators MUST NOT annotate the following columns:

 ### feature_name